 Max consecutive leave days (or Max consecutive absence days): Here you can set a restriction on the number of days off that can be taken in a row as leave.
 You can select "unlimited", which is the most common setting, or "set fixed limit".
 When selecting "unlimited", the administrator will still have to approve a holiday request and thus have the option to reject an extended holiday if necessary.

-Please note that the carry over account is only created at the end of your period of use (usually January 1st).
-This account would then be valid until March 31st with 5 days of carryover balance.
+Please note that the carry-over account is only created at the end of your period of use (usually 1 January).
+This account would then be valid until 31 March with 5 days of carryover balance.

 Payroll: Here you can set up a Salary code for this leave template.
-These salary codes will be based on your payroll reports, for displaying detailed information on leaves, and help your Payroll integration modules understand the type of leave being reported.
+These salary codes will show on your payroll reports in Planday, for displaying detailed information on leave, and help your Payroll integration modules understand the type of leave being reported.

 Account priority: If you have more than one leave account and you want your employees to use one account before they can use another, you can adjust it here.